 But writing like that isn’t what people actually enjoy reading.
 It’s dry and academic.
 Boring, even.
 Because, if you think about what your reader actually needs, or wants, then you think quite differently about what and how you write.

 So, a big lesson we took editing blogs, was to put ourselves more in the shoes of the reader.
-The more your writing style feels like a conversation with the reader, than a lecture, the more interesting and engaging your writing will be.
+The more your writing feels like a conversation rather than a lecture, the more interesting and engaging it’ll be.

 To get around that “formal” style of writing, it’s worth reading the words out loud.
 Some words look fine on paper.
 But said aloud, they sound clunky and weird.
-If it sounds good when you say it, it should read good (well?) when you write it.
+If it sounds good when you say it, it’ll read well when you write it.

-So, that means you should avoid long technical words and sentences.
+So, you should avoid long technical words and sentences.
 When you’re editing blogs, check if you can say it with a shorter, easier to understand word.

 Your audience will like that.